davidscarth/edge-ai-study/TEST.md

 # Objective
 A feasibility study for running chat-oriented LLMs on highly resource-constrained hardware.

+# Hypothesis
+The Raspberry Pi 5 might be strong enough to run small models quickly enough to be usable.
+I believe the smallest ~1GB models are likely to be speedy but less helpful, and 2GB models slow but more helpful, and with enough time and patience the larger models might complete tasks extremely slowly.

 # Hardware
 The following build with a budget of approximately $200, purchased in-person at Micro Center:
 * [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) (16GB) (MSRP $129, found on sale for $99)